 Knowledge of current library trends, specifically within children’s services.

 Proficiency with new and emerging technologies, as well as Microsoft Office Applications.
-Knowledge of design software highly desirable.
+Knowledge of design software highly desirable (i.e. Canva, InDesign).

-Begins at $58,000 annually for a 37.5 hour week, and is commensurate with experience.
+Begins at $63,000 annually for a 37.5 hour week, and is commensurate with experience.
 Compensation includes generous vacation, sick, and personal leave.
 Substantial opportunities for professional development.
-Health benefits and Town pension are included with this position.
+Health benefits and enrollment in the Town pension are included with this position.

-For consideration please send a cover letter and resume to Anna Taylor, Head of Youth Services, at email@example.com by Monday, September 2nd.
+For consideration please send a cover letter and resume to Krishna Grady, Head of Youth Services, at email@example.com by Monday, November 1, 2021.
+Write the email subject line as CL Collection Coordinator.